igorhvr/bedlam/siscweb/readme.txt

 otherwise (e.g.: you use SISCWeb with PostgreSQL - there are a few changes that are useful with it that I was not yet able to get in upstream) I recommend you stick to the official distribution.

+The siscweb-history-before-merging-repositories tag has the full history / all commits before I decided to merge the siscweb repository inside the full bedlam repository.